 Can beginners do axe throwing in Sacramento?

 Absolutely.
 All three venues include coaching and welcome first-timers.
 Most people stick their first axe within the first few throws.
+The coaches walk you through grip, stance, and release before you start.
 Check our beginner's guide for what to expect.

 Is there axe throwing near UC Davis?